Critics of the gilded age

 Writers of many types of works contributed to a great body of literature that flourished between the Civil War and 1914—literature of social revolt.
 Novels attacked the growing power of business and the growing corruption of government, and some novelists outlined utopias.
 Political corruption and inefficiency figured in Henry Adams’s novel Democracy (1880).
 Edward Bellamy’s Looking Backward (1888) was both an indictment of the capitalistic system and an imaginative picturing of a utopia achieved by a collectivist society in the year 2000.
 Howells’s Traveler from Altruria (1894) pleaded for an equalitarian state in which the government regimented men’s lives.
 The year 1906 saw the publication of Upton Sinclair’s The Jungle, first of many works by him that criticized U.S. economic and political life and urged socialism as the remedy.

 Two poets embodied criticisms in songs.
-Edwin Markham’s “Man with the Hoe” (1899) was a protest against the exploitation of labour and vaguely threatened revolution; it immediately stimulated nationwide interest.
+Edwin Markham’s “Man with the Hoe” (1899) was a protest against the exploitation of labor and vaguely threatened revolution; it immediately stimulated nationwide interest.
 A year later William Vaughn Moody’s “Ode in Time of Hesitation” denounced growing U.S. imperialism as a desertion of earlier principles; his “On a Soldier Fallen in the Philippines” (1901) developed the same theme even more effectively.

 With the rise of journalistic magazines, a group of journalists became notable as critics of America—the group dubbed “the muckrakers” by Theodore Roosevelt.
 Ida M. Tarbell’s The History of the Standard Oil Company (1904) and Lincoln Steffens’s The Shame of the Cities (1904) were typical contributions by two members of a large group of journalistic crusaders.